YonatanRA/Sunspots-Solarflares-Project/README.md

 ## Overview

-The goal of this project is for you to practice what you have learned in the Intermediate Python and Data Engineering chapter of this program.
-For this project, you will start with a data set of your choice.
-You will need to import it, use your newly-acquired skills to build a data pipeline that processes the data and produces a result.
-You should demonstrate your proficiency with the tools we covered (functions, list comprehensions, string operations, and error handling) in your pipeline.
+The goal of this project is to find out the correlation between the sunspots and solarflares.
+My hipothesis is that correlation exists.

 ---